stoeps13/connections-doc/source/admin/admin/t_admin_profiles_delete_users.md

     -   user\_dn corresponds to the PROF\_SOURCE\_UID in the Profiles database.
     -   user\_uid corresponds to the PROF\_UID in the Profiles database.
+    !!! note
-    **Note:** When deleting multiple users, there must be a period separator \(.\) between each entry.
+    When deleting multiple users, there must be a period separator \(.\) between each entry.
 The period must be on its own line, after the line containing the user's UID.
 If the separator is omitted, an error occurs when you use the delete command.

+    !!! note
-    **Note:** The $dn value is not used, but it must be formatted correctly.
+    The $dn value is not used, but it must be formatted correctly.
 Do not add a space after the colon and before the value.

     Here is an example of an entry from the delete\_or\_inactivate\_employees.in file: